AresMUSH/aresmush/plugins/fs3combat/help/en/combat.md

 ---
 # FS3 Combat

-The FS3 Combat system is designed to bring some order to the chaos of large combat scenes, managing ability rolls and tracking damage in an automated fashion.
+The FS3 Combat system is designed to bring some order to the chaos of large combat scenes.

-To learn how FS3 combat works, you should read the [FS3 Combat Player's Guide](http://aresmush.com/fs3/fs3-3/combat.html) and try out the [Interacive Combat Walkthrough](http://aresmush.com/fs3/fs3-3/combat-walkthrough.html).

-There is also an online [Quick Reference](http://aresmush.com/fs3/fs3-3/combat-quickref.html) to the most common combat commands.
+> Learn how the combat system works in the [Combat Tutorial](/help/fs3combat_tutorial).

 ## Actions